sscruz/EFTGenReader/README.md

     cmsRun EFTGenReader_cfg.py normType=0 dataset=central_ttH
 ```

-### chainGenReader Options
+### chainGenReader
 The python script `chainGenReader.py` can be used to do multiple `cmsRun` commands in series.
 All of the config options available to `EFTGenReader_cfg` can be specified at the command-line for `chainGenReader`, which will then be passed on to the underlying `cmsRun` call.
 All samples in the chain will be ran with the same command-line options.
 Type `python chainGenReader.py --help` for a complete list of available options.

 ### Misc.
 Other
-The information used to find the samples is stored in the `datasets.json` file located in `Reader/data/JSON`.
+The information used to find the samples is stored in the `datasets.json` file located in `GenReader/data/JSON`.
 Currently, the code is only able to run on samples that are located locally on hadoop, or on DAS.
 Files are found by looking in the directory specified by the `loc` entry.
 DAS files are found by querying via the command line utility `dasgoclient`, which should be available from in any recent `CMSSW` release.

 Additional datasets can be added/modified/removed from the `datasets.json` file either by hand (not recommended) or by making use of the `update_datasets.py` script.
 The script shows some examples of how to add/modify/remove entries from the `dataset.json` file via the `DatasetHelper` class.
 Currently, there is no way to edit the JSON file entirely from the command-line.

+**Note:** The versions of the `TH1EFT` and `WCFit` classes in this repo have been modified relative to the ones in the `ttH-Multilepton` repository.
+Here we have re-enabled the storing of the fit errors as well as switched back to the alternative `TH1EFT::Scale` member function.